It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 - “Hearth-healthy cereal.”

-But are any of these products actually good for you?
-Let’s be honest, just because something is “less bad” doesn’t mean it’s good.
-For example, Lean Pockets are still highly processed meats and cheeses in a white flour package.
+something is “less bad” doesn’t mean it’s good.
+For example, Lean Pockets are still

-Just How Healthy Are Cheerios, Really?
+Just How Healthy Are Cheerios?

 However, products like Cheerios make an altogether different health claim.
-Cheerios say they can help lower your cholesterol and are suitable for your health.
+Cheerios say they can help lower your cholesterol and suit your health.
 But are they?
+Keep reading for an in-depth look.

 Whole Grains